Notice of Pre-AIA or AIA Status

 A. Instructions to Implement the Judicial Exception.
 MPEP 2106.05(f)

-Claim 1 recites the additional elements of a) a receiver system recited as performing the functions of the receiver, and b) a source system recited as performing the functions of the source.
+Claim 1 recites the additional elements of a) a receiver system recited as performing the functions of the receiver, b) a source system recited as performing the functions of the source, c) a decryption technique used to decode the medical imaging data, and d) a data store associated with the receiver used to store the medical imaging data.

-Claim 9 recites the additional elements of a) a processor recited as executing stored instructions to perform the subsequently recited functions, b) a memory recited as storing the instructions, and c) a source system recited as performing the functions of the source.
+Claim 9 recites the additional elements of a) a processor recited as executing stored instructions to perform the subsequently recited functions, b) a memory recited as storing the instructions, c) a source system recited as performing the functions of the source, d) a decryption technique used to decode the medical imaging data, and e) a data store associated with the receiver used to store the medical imaging data.

 Paragraphs 17 and 23 describe source system 100 and receiver system 200, while paragraphs 35 and 36 state that source system 100 and receiver system 200 “may be implemented in programmable hardware devices such as programmable gate arrays, programmable array logic, programmable logic devices, or the like” or “implemented in software for execution by various types of processors” such as ASICs.
 Each of the receiver system, source system.
 Paragraphs 35 and 36 also describe the instructions as stored in memory devices and accessed by the processor.